tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Validation data file containing non-printing characters for testing implementation of EMPTY: https://raw.githubusercontent.com/tdwg/bdq/master/tg2/core/TG2_test_validation_data_nonprintingchars.csv

-This file is a csv file with the same set of columns as the above, but with rows that contain input values for selected [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) consisting of either the 0x00 null character (e.g. dwc:scientificName="0x00"), or a pair of ASCII control characters (shift out 0x0E and shift in 0x0F, e.g. dwc:day="0x0E0x0F").
+This is a CSV file with the same set of columns as the above, but with rows that contain input values for selected [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) consisting of either the 0x00 null character (e.g., dwc:scientificName="0x00"), or a pair of ASCII control characters (shift out 0x0E and shift in 0x0F, e.g., dwc:day="0x0E0x0F").
 This file is intended to validate that implementations of Tests are consistently evaluating inputs as EMPTY as expected by the definition of EMPTY.

 The non-printing characters file MUST only be edited with a tool that will maintain the non-printing characters.

 Both files have a header line identifying the specifications as defined in Section 8.2.

 The expectation for the response that an implementation should produce when executed against the row: "Response.status", "Response.result" and "Response.comment", where an implementation is expected to produce the exact Response.status, the exact Response.result (ignoring order of any key-value pairs for an amendment response), and Response.comment is an example of what an English comment may look like.

 Parameter values are specified in a bdq:sourceAuthority column, when more than one sourceAuthority is involved, then these are given separate names.